Falcon Lair: Doris Duke

-After several owners, Doris Duke acquired the estate in the early 1950s to be with her companion, jazz musician Joe Castro, and to mingle with the Hollywood crowd.
+After several owners, Doris Duke acquired the estate in 1965 to be with her companion, jazz musician Joe Castro, and to mingle with the Hollywood crowd.
 Falcon Lair became a venue for jazz concerts.
 Duke befriended Sharon Tate, her Benedict Canyon neighbor.
 Eventually, she settled on a pattern where she would rotate her residence during the year, staying at Duke Farms in New Jersey and Rough Point in Newport, R.I. during the summer, flying to Falcon Lair on her birthday, November 22 and spending the winter months at Shangri La in Hawaii.
 In 1993, after hip surgery, knee surgery, and a stroke, Doris Duke was kept in isolation—reportedly in a virtual "prison"—at Falcon Lair until her death.

 Later history

-Falcon Lair was sold by the Duke estate in 1998.
+Falcon Lair was listed in 1997 for $3.9 million and sold by the Duke estate in 1998 for $2,294,000.
 A renovation project started in 2003 but was not completed; the property was offered for sale in 2006.
 The historic main building of the estate was bulldozed that year.
 In April 2009, the property was on the market for $7.95 million.
 Remaining at the property were the former stable building and three-bay garage, converted by Duke into a three-bedroom guesthouse and pool pavilion.
 In 2019 this house on 1.3 acre was listed for sale at $4.95 million.
 The remainder of the original estate was approved for a 30000 sqft-plus house and listed for sale in 2018 at $29.5 million.